botofancalin/ESP32_Camera_System/README.md

 The system support OV2640 and OV7725 camera models.
 The camera model is detected automatically.

-The camera stream can be accessed from PC web browser.
-The feame rate is up to 25fps on the browser, depending on the camera settings.
-On esp32 tft, the fps is much lower due to SPI TFT limitations.
-From the browser you can dinamically set various camera settings and parameters:
+The camera stream can be accessed from PC web browser The feame rate is up to 25fps on the browser, depending on the camera settings On esp32 tft, the fps is much lower due to SPI TFT limitations From the browser you can dinamically set various camera settings and parameters:

 ![image](ESP32_Camera_Sender/lib/esp32_camera_stream.png)